Boulton and Paul

 (Northamptonshire)

+I am fascinated to see your Boulton & Paul buildings catalogue.
 I worked for this company, based in Norwich, up to their sale to Rugby group in 1997 (the company's 200th anniversary).

 Luckily the rich history of Boulton & Paul has not been lost to the world.
 They built many different products, buildings for the British Empire, wire mesh fencing for the Australian rabbit plague, WW11 glider nose-coned (the Horsca), heavy tank carriers, aircraft (sold to Dowty Boulton Paul), the structure for the R101 airship and or course latterly steel structures and joinery products.

-The Bridewell museum in Norwich placed a dedicated exhibit representing the long history of Boulton & Paul soon after it's sale in 1997.
+The Bridewell Museum in Norwich placed a dedicated exhibit representing the long history of Boulton & Paul soon after it's sale in 1997.

 As with all things, history marches on, the company was ultimately purchased from Rugby Group by an American corporation called Jeld-Wen who also have a very interesting history.